thealiilman/thealiilman/README.md

 # Hallo! 🤓

 ## About me
-I'm a Ali, a 19-year-old software engineer and speaker.
+I'm Ali, a 19-year-old software engineer and speaker.
 I work mainly with JavaScript, React.js, Ruby and Ruby on Rails.
 Other than these technologies, I'm getting my hands dirty with TypeScript, Docker and serverless.

 I've 2 years of professional experience, and I've been working for a digital agency called [Suria Labs](https://surialabs.com) since January 2018.
 Throughout the past 2 years, I've worked on 8 internal and client projects.